arifseyda/TakeInfoatNistforICS/README.md

 You can use this project in blue team opportunities.
 For example, you want to monitor which products have vulnerabilities.
 When the product has a new vulnerability, you will see this problem and take a solution.

 I used this results for ICS Security.
-I developed this project at the National Testbed Center for Critical Infrastructures (https://center.sakarya.edu.tr).
+I developed this project at the National Testbed Center for Critical Infrastructures - CENTER SAU (https://center.sakarya.edu.tr).
 I developed another project called Asset Management in ICS Systems in there.
 I got ip addresses, mac addresses, vendor names, protocols, version numbers to identify ICS products.
 I used the vendor name keywords to submit to NVD databases.
 You can see "Siemens S7-1200" keyword results for monitoring in ELK Stack.
 If the product has a new CVE or vulnerability, I can monitor in the ELK Stack.

 ![image](https://user-images.githubusercontent.com/47140243/147889405-519c4f28-58e9-454a-aa69-828f719f0bd3.png)